-- ensuring your home (or those of elderly relatives) are free of trip hazards that could cause a fall, such as loose carpets or unnecessary items on the floor
+- making sure your home (or those of elderly relatives) are free of trip hazards that could cause a fall, such as loose carpets or unnecessary items on the floor

-- ‘childproofing’ your home – for example, by ensuring young children can’t reach windows or balconies
+- childproofing your home – for example, by making sure young children can’t reach windows or balconies

 - using the right safety equipment for work, sport and DIY

 Wearing a safety helmet during certain activities, such as skiing or cycling, may also help to prevent a serious head injury.